EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Experiments

 \subsection{Evaluation Metrics and Baselines}

-We adopt the following three evaluation metrics \cite{kannan2023smart}: Success Rate (SR), Goal Condition Recall (GCR) and Executability (Exec).
-For a specific task, success is determined when all target objects reach their predefined goal states.
+We adopt three standard metrics \cite{kannan2023smart}: Success Rate (SR) measures the ratio of fully completed tasks, evaluating overall plan effectiveness; Goal Condition Recall (GCR) calculates the proportion of achieved goal states to assess partial success; and Executability (Exec) indicates the physical feasibility of the planned action sequences, regardless of task semantics.

-\begin{itemize} \item \textbf{SR} calculates the ratio of successfully completed tasks to the total number of tasks, measuring the effectiveness of action sequence planning and inter-robot collaboration.

-\item \textbf{GCR} counts the ratio of successfully transformed states to the total number of goal states, reflecting the degree of completion for specific task goals.

-\item \textbf{Exec} calculates the ratio of action sequences that can be successfully executed without considering task semantics, indicating the feasibility of the planned actions. \end{itemize}

-We evaluate H-AIM on different tasks using various language models, including GPT-4o \cite{achiam2023gpt}, Claude-3.5-Sonnet \cite{Anthropic:Claude35SonnetAddendum}, DeepSeek-V3.1 \cite{deepseekai2025deepseekv3technicalreport} and Qwen-Max \cite{Qwen3Max:2025}.
-We employ LaMMA-P \cite{zhang2025lamma} as the state-of-the-art baseline and conduct fair comparisons using GPT-4o where applicable.
+We evaluate EmboTeam on different tasks using high-performance language models, including GPT-4o \cite{achiam2023gpt}, Claude-3.5-Sonnet \cite{Anthropic:Claude35SonnetAddendum}, and the open-weight Llama-3.1 \cite{grattafiori2024llama3herdmodels}.
+We employ LaMMA-P \cite{zhang2025lamma} as a recent strong representative baseline and conduct fair comparisons using GPT-4o where applicable.